preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: processes-library-new.png

-Here is some short information on how to do that.
+Here is some basic information on how to do that.

 Create a new process
 **********************